Gyrotonic

 Naughty Knees in Alignment

-The Oxford dictionary tells us that Alignment is "Arrangement in a straight line or in correct relative positions", but is this technically possible in our body, never mind our lower extremity.
-We know from looking at the axis and levers at school that we require equal balance, a bit like a see saw effect.
-When we [...]
+The Oxford dictionary tells us that alignment is "Arrangement in a straight line or in correct relative positions", but is this technically possible in our body, never mind our lower extremity?
+We know from looking at the axis and levers in traditional anatomy that we require equal balance, a bit like a see saw effect. [...]

 Go to Top